layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
+**11 June 2020** People live in the 3D world.
+We release one new person re-id code [Person Re-identification in the 3D Space](https://github.com/layumi/person-reid-3d), which conduct representation learning in the 3D space.
+You are welcomed to check out it.

 **30 April 2020** We have applied this code to the [AICity Challenge 2020](https://www.aicitychallenge.org/),  yielding the 1st Place Submission to the re-id track :red_car:.
 Check out [here](https://github.com/layumi/AICIty-reID-2020).

 **01 March 2020** We release one new image retrieval dataset, called [University-1652](https://github.com/layumi/University1652-Baseline), for drone-view target localization and drone navigation :helicopter:.
 It has a similar setting with the person re-ID.
 You are welcomed to check out it.